AndrewAnnex/SpiceyPy/docs/other_stuff.rst

-Run the code example
+**Run the code example**

 The program runs and first reports the number of kernel pool variables matching the template, 6.

-The program then loops over the spiceypy.dtpool 6 times, reporting the name of each pool variable, the number of data items assigned to that variable, and the variable type.
-Within the spiceypy.dtpool loop, a second loop outputs the contents of the data variable using spiceypy.gcpool or spiceypy.gdpool.
+The program then loops over :py:func:`spiceypy.dtpool <spiceypy.spiceypy.dtpool>` 6 times, reporting the name of each pool variable, the number of data items assigned to that variable, and the variable type.
+Within the :py:func:`spiceypy.dtpool <spiceypy.spiceypy.dtpool>` loop, a second loop outputs the contents of the data variable using :py:func:`spiceypy.gcpool <spiceypy.spiceypy.gcpool>` or :py:func:`spiceypy.gdpool <spiceypy.spiceypy.gdpool>`.

 .. code-block:: text